Green Light Therapy Benefits: Natural Relief for Migraine and Headaches

 One such study, published in Nature Neuroscience in 2010, revealed how light contributes to pain.
 Researchers had known for years that light increases the intensity of headaches: after all, light sensitivity affects 85 to 90% of those living with migraine.
 So to explain this phenomenon, Dr. Rami Burstein and his colleagues found inspiration in some unexpected results from blind migraine sufferers.

-Despite being unable to see, a group of blind migraineurs who were still able to detect light actually reported that blue light exacerbated their head pain significantly more than any other color of light.
-These observations helped Dr. Burstein realize there had to be a direct connection that goes from the retina into the part of the brain where neurons that are active during migraine are found.
+• Despite being unable to see, blind migraineurs who were still able to detect light reported that blue light exacerbated their head pain significantly more than any other color

 Through his research, he and his team discovered a new pathway in the brain that explains how light makes the headache more painful.
 The pathway begins in the eye as light signals come in, and ends right in a group of nerve cells that tell the brain a headache is happening.
 When the light signals travel on that pathway and hit that group of neurons, they make the headache more painful.